 \section{Conclusion}

-This paper introduces a pioneering framework that enhances video large language models through structured multi-video collaborative reasoning.
+In this work, we introduce a pioneering framework that enhances video large language models through structured multi-video collaborative reasoning.
 We first design the Video Structuring Module that models video as a spatio-temporal graph.
-Then, The Graph Fusion Module integrates related video information into enhanced graph tokens, which are then combined with visual and textual tokens in a multi-video structured prompt for input to the language model.
-Extensive experiments demonstrate the effectiveness and robustness of our approach to comprehending complex video content and answering queries accurately.
+Then, the Graph Fusion Module integrates related video information into enhanced graph tokens, which are then combined with visual and textual tokens in a multi-video structured prompt for input to the language model.
+Extensive experiments demonstrate the effectiveness and robustness of our approach in comprehending complex video content and answering queries accurately.
 We hope our work can provide insights for reliable video understanding and stimulate more research interest.